Christmas Cactus vs. Thanksgiving Cactus vs. Easter Cactus: What’s The Difference?

 The Christmas cactus begins by growing in an upright habit, but as the stems become longer, they begin to droop.
 The Thanksgiving cactus also grows in an upright habit, but they continue to grow upright rather than droop.
 The stems of the Easter cactus droop over time.
 But they are typically the smaller plant of the three.

 The Christmas cactus Latin name is Schlumbergera bridgessii.
 The buds typically appear in November and get ready to bloom over the Christmas holidays.
-Because this cactus blooms on the coldest days of the year, it needs slightly different care compared to other cacti.
+Because this cactus blooms on the coldest days of the year, it needs slightly different care compared to other cacti, especially if you want to prevent untimely problems that lead to death.
 The blooms on this cactus are usually tiered and can grow up to 3 inches long.

 Christmas cacti are not challenging to take care of, but they have specific requirements to stick to if you want to keep them healthy.
 Low level to bright light is best for this cactus.
 Just be sure to avoid direct sunlight as it will burn the leaves.
 Provide it with mild houseplant fertilizer every other week.
 Throughout the year, it should be kept in temperatures between 60 and 70 degrees.